Guide to Walking the The Annandale Way

 From Moffat, the trail heads south, running over farmland, through forests, and down to the valley.
 The Way branches off into two routes at Millhousebridge.

 The two routes converge again near Hoddom Bridge.
-The Annandale Way follows the beautiful River Annan all the way to Newbie, near Annan, where the river meets the sea.
+The rest of the trail follows the beautiful River Annan all the way to Newbie, near Annan, where the river meets the sea.
 The trail ends at the mighty estuary that represents the natural border between Caledonia and England.

-The Annandale Way was developed by local communities who live along the Way in partnership with Sulwath Connections.
+The trail was developed by local communities who live along the Way, in partnership with Sulwath Connections.
 To help promote Annandale as a great destination for a walking holiday, local estates and farmers offered their support to the project.

 Near the village of Beattock, the Annandale Way links to the Southern Upland Way, another one of Scotland’s Great Trails.
 Check out our guide on hiking the Southern Upland Way as well.